isomerpages/mse/_take-action/5b-nominate.md

 Nominees of the President's Award for the Environment (PAE) must be exemplary stewards of our environment and have demonstrated long-term commitment towards protecting and conserving our natural and living environment.
 They are exceptional individuals, educational institutions and organisations that have made an impact towards a sustainable Singapore.

 In addition to assessing environmental practices and partnerships, significant attention will be paid to the nominees' efforts to engage the wider community to collectively build a sustainable Singapore, in line with the pillars of the [Singapore Green Plan 2030](http://www.greenplan.gov.sg): City in Nature, Energy Reset, Sustainable Living, Green Economy, and Resilient Future.
-For more information on the five pillars, please visit [www.greenplan.gov.sg](http://www.greenplan.gov.sg).

 #### Categories